softwarecrash/Daly2MQTT/README.md

 - get Json over web at /livejson?
 - firmware update over webinterface
 - Debug log on D4 (9600 baud)
+- Wake the bms over mqtt or hold it wake
+- universal Switching output

 # Known Bugs:
 - a smal batch of daly BMS dont work since V0.3.9 a workaround is to enable the debug output in the daly-bms-uart library. it is patched with versions higher than V0.4.14